TOLOSAT/gravimetry-payload/doc/documentation.md

 ### Getting started
-I suggest using anaconda to download libraries, and spyder3 as an IDE.

-The needed libraries are: numpy, scipy, matplotlib, cartopy, os, time, math, FortranFile [add if you use more].
 This tool contains many scripts, each regrouping the functions related to a specific task.
 The name of the task is reflected in the name of the script.

 It all happens in the script "GH_user".